Install, Configure and Use Linux NIS Server

 On Debian-based distros, you can achieve the same result by adding the domainname command with the correct value to one of the rc scripts which run at boot time.

-As we mentioned earlier, the ypserv daemon is responsible for handling NIS requests.
+As we mentioned earlier, the ypserv waits for queries and gives answers to NIS clients.

-NIS is a Remote Procedure Call (RPC) based service, so you need to make sure that the rpcbind program is up and running before you attempt to start the Linux NIS server.
+NIS is an RPC service, so you need to ensure that the rpcbind program is up and running before you attempt to start the Linux NIS server.

 On new Linux distros that rely on systemd as the service manager, systemd will automatically take care of service intra-dependencies that exist between rpcbind and ypserv.